 After breakfast, we’ll head to Derwentwater, one of the Lake District's main bodies of water, covering about eight miles along the Cumbrian Way from the village of Rosthwaite to Keswick.

 We're going to take a wonderfully scenic route which takes us past rivers and through woodland.
 We'll enjoy plenty of rest stops as we go and take in some stunning views.
 These become even more breathtaking once we arrive at the shores of the lake, which is surrounded by wooded hills.
-About three miles long and one mile wide, it is fed by the River Derwent and has several small islands.
-Just one is inhabited and that's Derwent Isle, which is home to an 18th century residence owned by the National Trust.
+About three miles long and one mile wide, the lake is fed by the River Derwent and is home to several small islands.
+Just one is inhabited and that's Derwent Isle, which is home to an 18th century tenanted residence owned by the National Trust.
 Another, St Herbert's Island, features in Beatrix Potter's Squirrel Nutkin story as Owl Island.
 This is a great spot in which to sit and eat our packed lunch.

-After breakfast we’ll head out for a walk covering about five-and-a-half miles to Lake Grasmere and the smaller Rydal Water.
+Today we will head out for a walk covering about five-and-a-half miles to Lake Grasmere and the smaller Rydal Water.
 These two destinations are linked to the poet William Wordsworth, who lived in the villages of Grasmere and Rydal in 1799 and 1813 respectively.

 We'll pass the Wordsworth Museum and see Rydal Mount, the charming house where he lived until his death in 1850, and which remains in the Wordsworth family.
 A packed lunch will keep us going as we then walk to the shores of Lake Grasmere to take in beautiful views.

-Take breakfast at your leisure before checking out of the hotel and making your way home or onto your next destination.
+This morning you can take breakfast at your leisure before, checking out of the hotel and making your way home.Meals included: B